-Section 3.16.
+Section 3.15.
 Action Without Meeting.
-Consent by two-thirds (2/3rds) of the Corporation’s Directors to any action taken or to be taken by the Corporation shall authorize and validate such action as though it had been authorized at a meeting of the Board.
+Consent by two-thirds (2/3rds) of the Corporation’s Directors to any action taken or to be taken by the Corporation shall authorize and validate such action as though it had been authorized at a meeting of the Board of Directors.

-Section 3.17.
-Executive Committee of the Board.
-The Board may create and from time to time abolish or reconstitute an Executive Committee.
-Upon adoption of the May 21st, 2008 edition of the Bylaws, the Executive Committee shall consist of the Chair, Vice Chair, Treasurer, and may include two non-officer Executive Member Class Directors appointed by the Chair of the Board.
-One non-officer Executive Committee member, if any, shall be appointed from public entity Directors and one from Enterprise Directors.
-The Executive Director shall serve ex officio and shall not be a voting member.
+Section 3.16.
+Executive Committee of the Board of Directors.
+The Board of Directors may create and from time to time abolish or reconstitute an Executive Committee.
+Upon adoption of the May 21st, 2008 edition of the Bylaws, the Executive Committee shall consist of the Chair, Vice Chair, Treasurer, and may include two non-officer Executive Member Class Directors appointed by the Chair of the Board of Directors.
+One non-officer Executive Committee member, if any, shall be appointed from Public Entity Directors and one from Enterprise Directors.
+The Executive Director shall serve ex officio and shall not be a voting member of the Board of Directors.
 The Executive Committee is granted authority to

-develop organizational, fiscal, personnel, and policy recommendations and to act for the Board on emergency/urgent matters that might arise which need immediate action.
+develop organizational, fiscal, personnel, and policy recommendations and to act for the Board of Directors on emergency/urgent matters that might arise which need immediate action.
 A simple majority of the duly appointed members of the Executive Committee shall constitute a quorum at meetings of the Committee.
 Proxies shall not be designated to represent members of the Executive Committee.
 The vote of a simple majority of the Executive Committee members present at the time of any vote of the Committee shall be an act of the Committee.
 The Executive Committee shall not amend these Bylaws or fill vacancies on the Board.
-Members of the Executive Committee may participate and vote in Executive Committee meetings via teleconference.
+Directors serving on the Executive Committee may participate and vote in Executive Committee meetings via teleconference.

-Section 3.18.
-Advisory Committees/Task Forces of the Board.
-The Board may from time to time create, abolish, or reconstitute Advisory Committees and Task Forces to study issues facing the Corporation, develop options and
+Section 3.17.
+Advisory Committees/Task Forces of the Board of Directors.
+The Board of Directors may from time to time create, abolish, or reconstitute Advisory Committees and Task Forces to study issues facing the Corporation, develop options and

 recommendations as to the business courses of the Corporation, perform

-research, and author reports for presentation to the Board.
-Advisory Committees/Task Forces shall not exercise the power or authority of the Board, but shall act as advisory bodies to the Board.
-The members of Advisory Committees and Task Forces shall be appointed by the Chair of the Board after consultation with the
+research, and author reports for presentation to the Board of Directors.
+Advisory Committees/Task Forces shall not exercise the power or authority of the Board of Directors, but shall act as advisory bodies to the Board of Directors.
+Participants in the Advisory Committees and Task Forces shall be appointed by the Chair of the Board of Director after consultation with the

 Executive Director.
-The chair of each Advisory Committee and Task Force shall be an Executive Class or Associate Class member with the remaining members being appointed from the Directors and general membership of the Corporation.
+The chair of each Advisory Committee and Task Force shall be a representative of an Executive Class or Associate Class Member of the Corporation with the remaining participants being appointed from the then group of Directors and general membership of the Corporation.
 Each Advisory Committee and Task Force shall consist of not less than three

-members.
-The Board shall define the scope of services to be delivered by each Advisory Committee and Task Force.
-A simple majority of the duly appointed members of Advisory Committees and Task Forces shall constitute a quorum at meetings of their members.
-Proxies shall not be designated to represent members of Advisory Committees and Task Forces.
-The vote of a simple majority of Advisory Committee and Task Force members present at the time of any vote of the committee and task force shall be an act of that committee or task force.
-Member of Advisory Committees and Task Forces may participate and vote in committee and task force meetings via teleconference.
+participants.
+The Board of Directors shall define the scope of services to be delivered by each Advisory Committee and Task Force.
+A simple majority of the duly appointed participants in the Advisory Committees and Task Forces shall constitute a quorum at their meetings.
+Proxies shall not be designated to represent participants in the Advisory Committees and Task Forces.
+The vote of a simple majority of Advisory Committee and Task Force participants present at the time of any vote of such committee and task force shall be an act of that committee or task force.
+Participants in the Advisory Committees and Task Forces may participate and vote in committee and task force meetings via teleconference.

-Section 3.19.
+Section 3.18.
 Minutes of Meetings and Committees of the Board.
-Minutes of each Board meeting or committee meeting shall be kept and maintained with the corporate records.
+Minutes of each Board of Director meeting or committee meeting shall be kept and maintained with the corporate records.